 Field: Type of Load to Size On

 The user specified type of load on which to size the central system.
-The choices are Sensible, Latent, Total and VentilationRequirement.
-Only Sensible and VentilationRequirement are operational.
+The choices are Sensible, Total and VentilationRequirement.
 Sensible means that the central system supply air flow rate will be determined by combining the zone design air flow rates, which have been calculated to meet the zone sensible loads from the design days.
 VentilationRequirement means that the central system supply air flow rate will be determined by the system ventilation requirement.
+In addition Sensible tells the program to size the central cooling coil using entering air flow rate and air conditions at the sensible load peak; Total indicates that the program should size the central cooling coil at the air flow rate and conditions at the total load peak.
+The central heating coil is always sized at the conditions at the peak sensible heating load.

 Field: Design Outdoor Air Flow Rate